-Huízar was appointed to the position of surveyor when San Antonio de Valero Mission was secularized on April 11, 1793.
-He was present when Governor Muñoz distributed the lands to twenty-three adult Indians, and for his services he also received a small parcel of that land.
-Huízar surveyed the lands of missions San Francisco de Espada, San Juan Capistrano, San José y San Miguel de Aguayo, and Nuestra Señora de la Purísima Concepción de Acuña when they were partially secularized in July 1794.
+Huízar was appointed to the position of surveyor and measured the lands of San Antonio de Valero Mission in January 1793 under the direction of Governor Manuel Muñoz.
+He was present when the governor distributed the lands to twenty-three adult Indians, and for his services he also received a small parcel of that land.
+Huízar also surveyed the lands of missions San Francisco de Espada, San Juan Capistrano, San José y San Miguel de Aguayo, and Nuestra Señora de la Purísima Concepción de Acuña when they were partially secularized in July 1794.
 He received land for these surveys at San José and Concepción.
-In 1794 he was appointed justicia at San José by Governor Muñoz, and in 1796 he was justicia at Concepción, where he was appointed to oversee the temporal affairs of the Indians.
+In 1794 he was appointed justicia of Mission Concepción by Governor Muñoz, and in 1796 he was appointed justicia at Mission San José, where he was appointed to oversee the temporal affairs of the Indians.

 Over two centuries Huizar gained notoriety within oral tradition as the sculpture of the façade and Rose Window of San José Church.
 The window was added sometime after 1777 and the mission records identified Huizar as “El Maestro” or master craftsman for his specialized trade.
 It is likely that Huizar received the title from Father Pedro Ramirez de Arellano who served as administrator of Mission San José and president of all missions in the province.
 Local legend contends that Huizar trained as a sculpture as a youth in Spain and traveled to the New World to seek his fortune.
 He is documented as living in the San José community with his wife Maria and two children Josefina and Joseph.
 Huizar reportedly named the window at church after his lost love Rosa, but Spanish archival documents do not corroborate all aspects of the legend.